cchitsiang/awesome-stars/topics.md

 ## chatgpt

+- [microsoft/autogen](https://github.com/microsoft/autogen) - Enable Next-Gen Large Language Model Applications.
+Join our Discord: https://discord.gg/pAbnFJrkgZ
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV is an RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer - great performance, fast inference, sa
 - [zhudotexe/kani](https://github.com/zhudotexe/kani) - kani (カニ) is a highly hackable microframework for chat-based language models with tool usage/function calling.
 - [microsoft/promptflow](https://github.com/microsoft/promptflow) - Build high-quality LLM apps - from prototyping, testing to production deployment and monitoring.
-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
 - [mattzcarey/code-review-gpt](https://github.com/mattzcarey/code-review-gpt) - Your personal code reviewer powered by LLMs (OpenAI GPT-3.5/4, Llama, Falcon, Azure AI) & Embeddings ⚡️ Improve code quality and catch bugs before you break production 🚀
 - [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
 - [paul-gauthier/aider](https://github.com/paul-gauthier/aider) - aider is AI pair programming in your terminal